Wana fite cunt? I giv ya one!

 Art is subjective, there are no rule’s nor are there real key guideline motives behind it.
 If you went up to an artist and asked him or her opinion on: What is Art?
 They wouldn’t even know themselves, as it’s something you feel inside you and impulsing you to do something or create something.
 Each person has their own view on what it means to paint a painting or to compose a song.
 Some take art as a way for people to express to just using it to make a quick buck.
 Others though do it as a cry for help, a continuous way that they vent at people about a message, a meaning.
 What is a story without a plot?
 So what is art without motive?

-He grew up with regular grades, even though he wasn’t the smartest kid in class he always had a nack in observation skills but lacked in social presentations or social skills.
-He always enjoyed sitting in the middle of the classroom, not too close to the teach but neither too close to the end of the classroom, where all the “cool” kids sat and as time flied by so did Adams imagination, slowly getting the hand of a pencil and paper, learning to draw exceptionally well at a young age.
+He grew up with regular grades, even though he wasn’t the smartest kid in class he always had a nack in observation skills and a great skill in social presentations or social skills.
+He always enjoyed sitting in the middle of the classroom, not too close to the teach but neither too close to the end of the classroom, where all the “cool” kids sat and as time flied by so did Anders imagination, slowly getting the hand of a pencil and paper, learning to draw exceptionally well at a young age.

 It was his way that he could express himself, a way that was praised by everyone for his work without the need for talking as he always struggled to find words for the moment.
 Why talk when you can write?
 Why explain when you can draw?
 Why make a fool of yourself and rush when you can take your time?